-In view of a shortage of providers of capital funds in the region, the following points will be revised within the investment regulations for a bank group:
+In view of a shortage of providers of capital funds in the region, the following points have been revised within the investment regulations for a bank group:

 - Expansion of the scope of operations of companies that specialise in investing: - Investments in venture business companies, business succession companies, and regional revitalisation business companies must be made through specialised investment companies.
-Under the current system, the scope of business of specialised investment companies is limited to investments and loans, and operations incidental thereto.
-An addition of consulting and other services to the company's operations is to strengthen the hands-on support capabilities of specialised investment companies. - Easing the requirements for venture business companies (eliminating the current numerical standards and making it a framework to individually judge whether or not they are "companies exploring new business fields"). - Enabling early support of business revitalisation companies (requiring the preparation of management improvement and rehabilitation plans with the involvement of certain third parties other than the banking group in order to relax the requirements of the current Civil Rehabilitation Law, such as the decision to approve a rehabilitation plan, and to enable support at an earlier stage). - The maximum period for holding voting rights in the Succeeding Companies will be changed from five years to 10 years. - The limitation of investment in regional revitalisation companies will be changed from 50% to 100%.
+Before the amendment, the scope of business of specialised investment companies was limited to investments and loans, and operations incidental thereto.
+An addition of consulting and other services to the company's operations is to strengthen the hands-on support capabilities of specialised investment companies. - Easing the requirements for venture business companies: - The numerical standards have been repealed, and it is now acceptable if the company is a small or medium-sized enterprise engaged in new business activities and 10 years have not yet passed since the later of the date of the establishment of the new company or the date of the commencement of the new business activities. - Enabling early support of business revitalisation companies: - Requiring the preparation of management improvement and rehabilitation plans with the involvement of certain third parties other than the banking group instead of requiring a court decision to approve a rehabilitation plan in legal insolvency procedures, etc. - The maximum period for holding of voting rights in business succession companies has been extended from five years to 10 years. - The limitation of investment in regional revitalisation companies has been increased from 50% to 100%.